makise-homura/TouhouDoomAdvancePack/README.md

 Just run `./build.sh`.
 It does everything automatically:
 * download and build acc compiler (if not built already);
-* build wadbuild utility (if not built already);
+* download wadtools and build wadbuild utility (if not built already);
 * download music (if not downloaded or created already);
 * compile acc scripts;
 * build PWAD (overwriting previous version).

 Requirements:
 * `youtube-dl` ([https://github.com/rg3/youtube-dl](https://github.com/rg3/youtube-dl)); you may install it by just doing `sudo pip install youtube-dl` (only if music is to be downloaded).
-* `git` (to grab acc compiler from github).
+* `git` (to grab acc compiler and wadtools from github).
-* `gcc` (to compile acc compiler and wad file build tool).
+* `gcc` (to compile acc and wadtools).
-* little-endian machine (or you have to rewrite `wadbuild.c` to correctly work on your architecture).
-If you don't know what it is, it's likely you have it.
+* little-endian machine (or you have to rewrite wadtools to correctly work on your architecture).
+If you don't know what little-endian is, it's likely you have it.

 If you want to clean your working copy to the distribution level, you may run `./build.sh -c`.
-It will delete acc, wadbuild executable and music; only repository files will be left.
+It will delete acc, wadtools and music; only repository files will be left.

 Or, you may perform manual installation, if you want.